 With marketers and salespeople depending on email, getting emails to the recipient’s inbox is essential.
 If emails don’t hit the inbox, recipients won’t be able to read them, leaving the effort of the senders futile.
 So, you have to make sure the email reaches the inbox.
 And that is called email deliverability.

-In other words, email deliverability refers to a set of processes that enable placing an email into the inbox of the intended recipient.
+In other words, cold email deliverability refers to a set of processes that enable placing an email into the inbox of the intended recipient.

 Email deliverability is crucial for an email campaign to succeed, and as a salesperson, it requires effort from your end.

-To improve email deliverability, you have to think like those who make it possible to send an email: the ISPs or Internet Service Providers.
+To improve cold email deliverability, you have to think like those who make it possible to send an email: the ISPs or Internet Service Providers.

 You can start by looking at the number of emails sent on a daily basis.
 It is to the tune of 300 billion.
 More than half of those are business emails.
 The number is enormous, but can you believe that around 50% of these emails are spam?
 This means around 100 billion emails struggle to land in the recipient’s inbox.